samdow/language-design/language-design.md

 > large.
 No one knew all of PL/I; some said that no one could know all of PL/I" [Steele, 1998].

-This contrasts with the ideas that we discussed in class, specifically that languages cycle through developing into a DSL, then into a general purpose language, and then back and through the cycle.
-PL/I was designed to not grow, which is a different philosophy from the other languages.
+This quote contrasts with the ideas that we discussed in class, specifically that languages cycle through developing into a DSL, then into a general purpose language, and then back and through the cycle.
+PL/I was designed to not grow, which is a different philosophy from the other languages we have encountered.
 It would be interesting to discover what drove the design philosophy for PL/I because it is such a large, immutable language.

 > "A language design can no longer be a thing.
 It must be a pattern—a pattern for growth—a
 > pattern for growing the pattern for defining the patterns that programmers can use for